-The cumulative, weighted average of grade points earned in all high school courses earned and not forgiven.
-This GPA is used to determine class ranking.
+The cumulative, weighted average of grade points earned in all high school courses earned after 8th grade and not forgiven.
+This GPA is used to determine class ranking and does not include any high school courses taken in middle school.
 Additional quality points are given for honors, Advanced Placement, International Baccalaureate, and dual enrollment courses, including technical dual enrollment for students entering 9th grade in 2007-2008.